-Donley’s is serving as construction manager at risk for the 1,083-car structure located at the pharmaceutical company’s corporate research center in Gaithersburg, Maryland.
+Donley’s served as construction manager at risk for the 1,083-car structure located at the pharmaceutical company’s corporate research center, Medimmune C1 Parking Deck, in Gaithersburg, Maryland.
 Construction began in the summer of 2016 and was completed in August of 2017.

-Serving as Construction Manager, Donley’s LLC expanded the Howard Community College’s East parking deck.
+Serving as Construction Manager, Donley’s LLC led the Howard Community College’s East Parking Deck Expansion.
 The 260,000 sq. ft. expansion provides additional, and much needed, parking for 750 vehicles.
 This project was completed January of 2017.

 DESMAN Associates was the designer for this project; a frequent collaborator of Donley’s.

-Located on University Hospital’s Case Medical Center campus in Cleveland’s busy University Circle, initial work on this project required the demolition of the existing 32-year-old, 950-space parking deck and pedestrian bridge on the site (which Donley’s had constructed as the general contractor).
+Located on University Hospital’s Case Medical Center campus in Cleveland’s busy University Circle, initial work on the S-59 Parking Deck Replacement project required the demolition of the existing 32-year-old, 950-space parking deck and pedestrian bridge on the site (which Donley’s had constructed as the general contractor).
 Donley’s self performed the work for the deck, with 8 levels and 1,214 parking spaces.

 This is the seventh parking deck Donley’s has constructed for University Hospitals.